kent-rasmussen/azt/HELP_PREREQUISITES.md

 - Work with one speaker, as this can be a lot of work, and doesn't typically require group discussion.
 - You want at least four frames, such that
   - Each frame gives a different tonal melody than the other frames:
-    - High tone before the word
+    - High tone immediately before the word
-    - High tone after the word
+    - High tone immediately after the word
-    - Low tone before the word
+    - Low tone immediately before the word
-    - Low tone after the word
+    - Low tone immediately after the word
   - each frame can be used with almost all words in the class for which they were designed (i.e., noun or verb).
 - This may take several hours, or longer.
 - If you don't already understand what this entails, you will need help from a linguist near you.